sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

   10 │       10         5  Female
 ```

-Similar to `setformat!` the first argument is the name of data set and the second argument is the variable which the format is going to be removed.
-Note that assigning or removing a format doesn't change the actual value of the variable.
+Similar to `setformat!` the first argument is the name of the data set and the second argument is the name of the variable which we want to remove its format.
+Note that assigning or removing a format doesn't change the actual values of the variable.

 By default, formatted values of a variable will be used when operations like displaying, sorting, grouping, or merging are called.

 ### Accessing individual variable or observation

-`ds[:, col]`, `ds[i, col]` can be used to access a specific column and specific observation of a specific column of the data set, respectively.
+`ds[:, col]`, `ds[i, col]` can be used to access a specific column or specific observation of a specific column of `ds`, respectively.
 For example,

 ```jldoctest
 julia> ds = Dataset(x = [4,6,3], y = [1,2,43]);